HariniMajety/GraphicsFinal/README.md

 - Enable or disable wind, floor collision, and sphere collision for comparisons.
 - Use `Capture PNG` and `Export Metrics JSON` to create submission artifacts.

-## Recommended Demo Flow

-For the class presentation:

-1. Start with `Curtain Drape` and explain the particle grid, spring families, and collision sphere.
-2. Toggle `Wireframe overlay` to show the mesh and deformation.
-3. Increase wind and gust variation to show dynamic response.
-4. Switch to `Wind Banner` to show corner pinning and a different boundary condition.
-5. Switch to `Drop Test` to show free-fall behavior and floor interaction.
-6. Turn off sphere or floor collisions briefly to discuss failure cases and why constraints matter.

 ## Repository Layout

 - `index.html`: application shell and controls